 Calaveras County is limited to two juvenile deputy probation officers and one supervising deputy probation officer.
 JJCPA funding is used to support this staffing level to make innovative case planning more intensive for minors on probation.
 Officers target the risk, need and responsivity principles, specifically, through these efforts.
 Officers also receive training annually in Motivational Interviewing, which complements officers' case planning efforts.
 The department's case management efforts are also complemented by providing extensive Family Finding and Engagement Training every two years.
-Staffs were most recently trained in June 2019.
+A training is tentatively planned for Summer 2022.